tprasadtp/protonvpn-docker/README.md

                   source: PATH_TO_PRIVATE_KEY_FILE
                   target: /etc/protonwire/private-key
                   read_only: true
-            # You MUST also publish
+            # You MUST also include
             # ALL other connected
             # container's ports here!
-            port:
+            ports:
                 - 8000:80

             # Your app using the VPN